piwonskp/takathon/docs/source/usage/introduction.rst

 * **Invocation** - execution of the code under test
 * **Assertion** - a single assertion or series of assertions, often one-liner

-Most of the time test preparation is way more complicated than other phases.
+Usually test preparation is the most complicated phase.
 Due to this fact the core point of test is often foggy.

 Declarative tests
 =================

-Pytest_ does a great job in managing separation between test preparations(fixtures) and actual tests.
+Pytest_ does a great job in managing separation between test preparation(fixtures) and actual tests.
 But there is more to it.
 Tests are kind of examples which are always up to date - actually that's what doctest_ do.

 .. _Pytest: http://pytest.org
 .. _doctest: https://docs.python.org/3/library/doctest.html